Wigan-Coding-Meet-Up/hello-world/START-HERE.md

 ### Here are some more commonly used HTML5 Tags.   :heavy_exclamation_mark:

+#### Remember!
+Some elements in HTML are styled differently.
+This means some of them display "In-Line" and some of them display as "Block".
+We will get to what both these display styles mean when we start <b>CSS3</b>.

 The &#60;p&#62; tag is used to define a <b>Paragraph</b> in HTML.
 It looks like this:

 &#60;p&#62;Hello, I am a Paragraph!&#60;/p&#62;

 Notice how we have an opening &#60;p&#62; and a closing &#60;/p&#62; tags.
-Most elements in HTML require opening and closing tags.
-The difference if you look closely is a /.
+Most elements in HTML require opening and closing tag.
+The difference if you look closely, is a /.
 There are elements that don't require a closing tag, we will get to those later!